cockroachlabs/developer-success/import-backup-restore.md

 successfully uploaded to userfile://defaultdb.public.userfiles_jon/
 ```

-> Note: instead of using the --url flag every time you issue a command, you can define the COCKROACH_URL environment variable.
-The value of that variable will be used if the --url flag is not provided in the command.

-The `userfile` path is returned after the file is successfully uploaded.
-The `userfile` is stored in a per-user space.
-In this example, the username was `jon` so the path includes it in the path.
+Note that the username that you used to connect to your cluster will be included in the full `userfile` path.
+In this case, the username used to upload the file is `jon` which is contained in the path.
+In some of the examples below, `$user` will be used in the path to indicate the username that you used to connect to your cluster.
+You may need to replace this with your actual username.

-To view all of the userfiles that you have uploaded, you can run the following command:
+To view all of the userfiles that exist in your cluster, run the following command:

 ```bash
 # list data files in cluster